 The primary outcome of the SUSTAIN-6 CVOT was the first occurrence of MACE-3 (death from cardiovascular causes, nonfatal myocardial infarction, or nonfatal stroke).
 The pooled doses of semaglutide (0.5 mg and 1 mg) were noninferior and superior to placebo in reducing the occurrence of MACE-3 (HR: 0.74; 95% CI: 0.58 to 0.95; p<0.001 for noninferiority; p=0.02 for superiority).
 When expanding the primary composite outcome to also include the occurrences of revascularization (coronary or peripheral), and hospitalization for unstable angina or heart failure, semaglutide was noninferior to placebo (HR: 0.74; 95% CI: 0.62 to 0.89; p=.002).
-The reduction of risk in both composite outcomes was largely driven by semaglutide's ability to reduce the occurrence of nonfatal stroke versus placebo (HR: 0.61; 0.38 to 0.99; p<.04); the differences in risk reduction between semaglutide and placebo were not significant for the remaining components of the composite outcomes: cardiovascular or all-cause death, nonfatal MI, hospitalization for unstable angina or heart failure (Supplemental Table D4.10).
+The reduction of risk in both composite outcomes was largely driven by semaglutide's ability to reduce the occurrence of nonfatal stroke versus placebo (HR: 0.61; 0.38 to 0.99; p<.04); the differences in risk reduction between semaglutide and placebo were not statistically significant for the remaining components of the composite outcomes: cardiovascular or all-cause death, nonfatal MI, hospitalization for unstable angina or heart failure (Supplemental Table D4.10).

 SUSTAIN-6 included several pre-specified subgroup analyses of interest for the primary outcome of MACE-3: established cardiovascular disease, established chronic heart failure, established moderate-to-severe renal impairment, baseline BMI, race, and ethnicity.
-None of the subgroups had a significant treatment interaction between semaglutide and placebo (Supplemental Table D4.11).
+None of the subgroups had a statistically significant treatment interaction between semaglutide and placebo (Supplemental Table D4.11).

 There was mixed evidence on semaglutide's impact on microvascular outcomes.
-When compared to placebo, semaglutide reduced the risk of new or worsening nephropathy (HR, 0.64; 95% CI: 0.46 to 0.88; p=.005) but was associated with an increased the risk of diabetic retinopathy complications (HR: 1.76; 95% CI: 1.11 to 2.78; p=.02), although it is not clear whether semaglutide's effect on retinopathy differs between patients with and without baseline retinopathy.41 The incidence of diabetic neuropathy was not reported in SUSTAIN-6.
+When compared to placebo, semaglutide reduced the risk of new or worsening nephropathy (HR, 0.64; 95% CI: 0.46 to 0.88; p=.005) but was associated with an increased the risk of diabetic retinopathy complications (HR: 1.76; 95% CI: 1.11 to 2.78; p=.02), although it is not clear whether semaglutide's effect on retinopathy differs between patients with and without baseline retinopathy.42 The incidence of diabetic neuropathy was not reported in SUSTAIN-6.

-Data from the SUSTAIN-6 CVOT led to semaglutide's approved indication of reducing the risk of cardiovascular death, nonfatal MI, or nonfatal stroke in adults with T2DM and established cardiovascular disease.42
+Data from the SUSTAIN-6 CVOT led to semaglutide's approved indication of reducing the risk of cardiovascular death, nonfatal MI, or nonfatal stroke in adults with T2DM and established cardiovascular disease.43 hospitalization for unstable angina, empagliflozin was noninferior but not superior to placebo (HR: 0.89; 95% CI: 0.78 to 1.01; p<0.001 for noninferiority; p=0.08 for superiority).